reDEIfabbri/SeraTest/README.md

 # SeraTest

-this repo is for the seraph website project
+This repo is for the Seraphicum website project
+> This is a personal trial project for us not a commercial project!
+Although we use real assets of the organization (
+> with permission).